wimpykatana/wimkme/content/blog/react-hooks/index.md

 **Why Use It?**
 If you pass functions to child components, `useCallback` helps prevent unnecessary re-renders by remembering the function.

+**When to Use It?**
+Use `useCallback` when you need to pass a function to a child component that relies on values from the parent component.

 **How to Use It:**
 ```jsx
 const memoizedFunction = useCallback(() => {